GrbavaCigla/opendragon/README.md

 ```
 This will switch to profile 3 (starting from zero) and change light mode to wave with brightness of 2 and speed of 0

-## Known issues

-- Driver occupies all three HID interfaces (mouse, keyboard and generic), but should only occupy generic.
-This leads to mouse not responding to movements or keypresses.

 ## Sources

 - Book "Linux Device Drivers, Third Edition" by Jonathan Corbet, Alessandro Rubini and Greg Kroah-Hartman